Rohan827/project2/readme.md

 # new project
-thsi  project was created from local system.
+thsi  project was created from local system